rio-connect/rio-connect.github.io/index.md

 [![ci-rio-connect](https://github.com/rio-connect/rio-connect/actions/workflows/ci.yml/badge.svg)](https://github.com/rio-connect/rio-connect/actions/workflows/ci.yml)

 RIO Connect uses GitHub Actions to automatically run ESLint and TestCafe each time a commit is made to the default branch.
 You can see the results of all recent “workflows” at [https://github.com/rio-connect/rio-connect/actions](https://github.com/rio-connect/rio-connect/actions).

+## Community Feedback

+We are interested in your experience using Rio Connect!
+If you would like, please take a couple of minutes to fill out the [Rio Connect Feedback Form](https://docs.google.com/forms/d/1X0cSERm66ZapfSLwUToNWUevdz_jKCKSPyyuHL5Cp2A/edit).
+It contains only five short questions and will help us understand how to improve the system.

 ## Developer Guide